Bass (voice type): Range and subtypes

 Bass has the lowest vocal range of all voice types, with the lowest tessitura.
-The low extreme for basses is generally C_{2} (two Cs below middle C).
+The low extreme for basses is generally C_{2} (65.4 Hz, two Cs below middle C).
 Some extreme bass singers, referred to as basso profondos and oktavists, are able to reach much lower than this.
 Within opera, the lowest note in the standard bass repertoire is D_{2}, sung by the character Osmin in Mozart's Die Entführung aus dem Serail, but few roles fall below F_{2}.

 Although Osmin's note is the lowest 'demanded' in the operatic repertoire, lower notes are heard, both written and unwritten: for example, it is traditional for basses to interpolate a low C in the duet "Ich gehe doch rathe ich dir" in the same opera; in Richard Strauss' Der Rosenkavalier, Baron Ochs has an optional C_{2} ("Mein lieber Hippolyte").
 The high extreme: a few bass roles in the standard repertoire call for a high F♯ or G (F♯_{4} and G_{4}, the one above middle C), but few roles go over F_{4}.
 In the operatic bass repertoire, the highest notes are a G♯_{4} (The Barber in The Nose by Shostakovich) and, in the aria "Fra l'ombre e gl'orrori" in Handel's serenata Aci, Galatea e Polifemo, Polifemo reaches an A_{4}.

 Within the bass voice type category are seven generally recognized subcategories: basso cantante (singing bass), hoher bass (high bass), jugendlicher bass (juvenile bass), basso buffo ("funny" bass), Schwerer Spielbass (dramatic bass), lyric bass, and dramatic basso profondo (low bass).